Bike Tires 101: How to choose the right tires for your bike

 Bicycle tire tread can basically be divided into three different categories: slick, knobby, and inverted.

 Slick tire tread is used on road bike tires where speed is the goal and smooth pavement is the riding surface.
 With little-to-no actual tread, these tires are designed to reduce rolling resistance.
-With that said, don't let the "slick" monicker worry you.
-The rubber used in the center of the tire is grippy enough to prevent slideouts.

 With a pattern of raised bumps along the surface of the tire, knobby tread is typically seen on mountain bike tires.
 The tread helps you grip the trail so you don't slide out on loose dirt or gravel.